improbable-eng/phtree-cpp/README.md

 All code is written in C++ targeting the C++17 standard.
 The code has been verified to compile on Linux with Clang 11 and GCC 9, and on Windows with Visual Studio 2019 (except benchmarks, which don't work with VS).
-The PH-tree makes use of vectorization, so suggested compilation options for clang/gcc are:
+The PH-tree makes use of vectorization and CountTrailingZeros/CTZ/TZCNT, so suggested compilation options for clang/gcc are:
 ```
--O3 -mavx
+-O3 -mavx -mbmi2
 ```